 - Mentor students and engage with the host community

 €6,500 (approx. $7,300) per month if in Paris.
 If outside Paris, between €6,100 (approx. $6,800) per month and €6,300 (approx. $7,000) per month depending on location.

 Additional travel allowance of €1,200 (approx. $1,300) for grantee only and visa fees will be waived for both grantees and their accompanying dependents.
 Otherwise, there is no extra allowance for accompanying dependents.

 American applications for the 2024-2025 awards must be submitted by September 15, 2023.

 Starting date: from September 2024 (1st semester) or January 2025 (2nd semester)

 Length of stay: 1 semester

 Applicants to the Distinguished Chair Award must submit an application through IIE.
-Prospective host institutions must fill out the Distinguished Chair Host Form, which applicants must then upload to their online application.
+Prospective host institutions must fill out the Distinguished Chair Host Form (PDF) (or Word format here), which applicants must then upload to their online application.